 - Clinton, Hillary Rodham.
 “Commencement Address to the Wellesley College Class of 1992 by Hillary Rodham Clinton ’69.”
 Wellesley College.
 Accessed May 2016.

 - “Clinton, Hillary Rodham.”
-History, Arts & Archives United States House of Representative.
+History, Arts & Archives United States House of Representatives.
 Accessed May 2016.

 - “Biography: Hillary Rodham Clinton.”
 Corporation for Public Broadcasting.
 Accessed May 2016.